ItsRawanMoha/Robot_Control_Panel/README.md

 To get started with creating a webpage for robot control using XAMPP, you will need the following components:
 - Microcontroller (e.g., Arduino)
 - XAMPP installed on your computer
-- Text editor or integrated development environment (IDE) for editing HTML, CSS, and JavaScript code
+- Text editor or integrated development environment (IDE) for editing HTML, CSS, and PHP code

 ## Steps